Success

 At CUAG: Worked as a front desk monitor

-Now: Interim Senior Curator, Robert McLaughlin Gallery
+Now: Curator of Collections, Robert McLaughlin Gallery

 Andrew Kear